scalatra/scalatra-website/getting-started/understanding-scalatra.md

 ## Project structure

-The recommended way of structuring a Scalatra project is as follows:
+The recommended way of structuring a Scalatra project is as follows.
+It's the same basic structure you get when you generate a new project using giter8:

     project